elianzuoni/lattigo_smc/onet_notes.md

 ## Service

-- We first have to create structures for message passing - can not use the ones before and marshal them ?
+- We first have to create structures for message passing - these structures **NEED** to have their BinaryMarshaller overriden if they have complex structures.
 - NewService - use to register the handlers TODO : can we do the setup in the constructor ? maybe not but if not where can it be done ?
 - Process(msg) - check the message type and forward to the corresponding handler this is called when you receive a message from an other server
 - Handlers(Structure)(network.Message, error) - handle a message from a server or client - returns a message that can be sent further
 - NewProtocol : called when there is a new protocol to be run by all nodes.
 In this case all nodes will start the protocol and based on the GenericConf and the TreeNodeInstance name run the appropriate protocol
-- StartProtocol - starts a specific protocol( calls the NewProtocol method ) this method is responsible for start and dispatch !
 - StartService(root bool) : stars a new service with the steps and protocols.
 This would typically where we could handle a query for a key switching or to multiply some ciphertext etc.
 - Phases - different phases of the service. they will call the underlying protocol to do what is necessary.

-### Questions
-- How to do a setup ? (for instance to do a key generations etc)
-- Are all the structures necessary ?